Shock Breakout in Dense Circumstellar Material with Application to PS1-13arp: Analytic Framework

 Under the assumption that the radiation is thermalized with the matter, we expect the temperature of the SBO signal to be roughly black body.
 If we adopt the conditions of a compact wind, we estimate this temperature to be \be T_{\rm BB} &\approx& \lp \frac{L_{\rm sbo}}{4\pi R_{w}^2\sigma_{\rm SB}} \rp ^{1/4}\nonumber \\ &\approx& 1.2\times 10^5\,D_{17}^{1/4}\, v_{9}^{3/4}\, R_{14}^{-1/2}\,{\rm K}, \ee where $\sigma_{\rm SB}$ is the Stefan-Boltzmann constant, so that the emission peaks in the UV.

 To check the validity of the black body assumption, we review the conditions for thermalization.
 The scattering opacity, $\kappa_{s}$, of the wind is generally much larger than the absorption opacity, $\kappa_{a}$.
 However, for thermalization to occur, sufficient absorptions must happen \citep{early}.
 Following the approach of \cite{1986rpa} for $\kappa_{a}\ll \kappa_{s}$, we define an effective opacity $\kappa_{\rm eff} \equiv \lp 3 \kappa_{a} \kappa_{s}\rp^{1/2}$, with an associated effective optical depth \be \tau_{\rm eff} \approx \kappa_{\rm eff}\rho_{w}\lp R_{\rm sbo}\rp (R_w-R_{\rm sbo}), \ee where $\tau_{\rm eff} \gtrsim 1$ is required for thermalization.
 To check whether this condition is satisfied at SBO, we again borrow conditions for the compact wind and let $R_{\rm sbo} \approx R_{w}$.
 For free-free emission, scaled to solar composition, $\kappa_{a} = 6.3\times10^{22}\,\rho T^{-7/2}\,{\rm g\,cm^{-2}}$, where $\rho$ and $T$ are in cgs units \citep{stellar1994}.
-Using our results from Section~\ref{sec:compact}, we find \be \tau_{\rm eff} \approx 0.09\, D_{17}^{1/16}\, v_{9}^{-37/16}\, R_{14}^{-1/8}. \ee If bound-free interactions are dominant over free-free, then the effective opacity could be a factor of $\sim 5$ larger.
-In either case, it appears thermalization is incomplete, causing the observed radiation distribution to be somewhat higher energy than $T_{\rm BB}$ \citep[e.g., see the discussion in][]{early}.
+Using our results from Section~\ref{sec:compact}, we find \be \tau_{\rm eff} \approx 0.24\, D_{17}^{1/16}\, v_{9}^{-37/16}\, R_{14}^{-1/8}, \ee where we include a factor of $7$ increase in $\rho$ when calculating $\kappa_{a}$ due to shock compression \citep{Waxman_2017}.
+We therefore expect the models that we consider here to be roughly thermalized at the SBO depth, but not necessarily in the region above this.
+This could result in color temperature at the thermalization depth to be larger than $T_{\rm{BB}}$ by up to $\sim 20\%$ \citep[see the discussion in][]{SW2017}, Since the observed UV and optical photometric bands are on the Rayleigh-Jeans side of the spectrum, we expect a scaling of $L_\nu \propto R_w^2 \nu^2 T$, which would result in an up to $\sim 10\%$ decrease in the measured $R_{w}$.
 Since our main focus here is in understanding the SBO luminosity and rise time, we save a more detailed treatment of the thermalization for future work.
 Such a study should also explore different processes for thermalization depending on the thermodynamic conditions and wind composition.